abgulati/LARS/README.md

 - The [Troubleshooting](https://github.com/abgulati/LARS?tab=readme-ov-file#troubleshooting) sections applies to Container-LARS as well

-### Special Note for Containers - Troubleshooting Networking Issues and Errors on First Run:
+### Special Note for Containers - Troubleshooting Networking Issues and Errors on First Run

 - In case you encounter Network-related errors, especially pertaining to unavailable package repositories when building the container, this is a networking issue at your end often pertaining to Firewall issues